vikramsamak/PhsiPy-Api/README.md

 4. Push to the branch: `git push origin feature-branch-name`.
 5. Open a pull request.

+## Acknowledgements

+We would like to express our gratitude to the developers and contributors of **PhysiPy**, a powerful Python library that significantly enhances the capabilities of our API.
+PhysiPy provides a comprehensive collection of physics formulas and constants, facilitating accurate and efficient calculations across various branches of physics, including mechanics, electromagnetism, thermodynamics, and quantum mechanics.

+We extend our special thanks to **Rohan Kishore**, whose contributions and dedication to the development of the PhysiPy library have been instrumental in streamlining our development process.
+His efforts have enabled users to perform complex calculations without extensive manual coding, making it an invaluable resource for students, researchers, and enthusiasts alike.

+For more information about PhysiPy, please visit the official repository: [PhysiPy GitHub Repository](https://github.com/rohankishore/PhysiPy) developed by Rohan Kishore.
+To learn more about Rohan Kishore, please check his profile at [Rohan Kishore GitHub](https://github.com/rohankishore).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.